hail2u/html-best-practices/README.md

 ### Use appropriate `type` attribute for `input` element

-With appropriate `type`, browsers gives a tiny features to the `input` element.
+With appropriate `type`, a browser gives tiny features to the `input` element.

 Bad: